 Marketing Strategy of State Bank of India – Market Analysis

-The banking industry in recent times has seen a reversal phase in which PSU’s and Private Banks are fighting neck to neck to establish themselves in the market.
-Private banks like ICICI Bank, AXIS Bank, HDFC revenue and profitability have been boosted by 3 3rd parties products however PSU’s profits and revenue have been influenced more from the retail loan as well as CASA share.
+The banking industry in recent times has seen a reversal phase in which PSUs and Private Banks are fighting neck to neck to establish themselves in the market.
+Private banks like ICICI Bank, AXIS Bank, and HDFC revenue and profitability have been boosted by 3 3rd parties products however PSU’s profits and revenue have been influenced more by the retail loan as well as CASA share.